 Frances Brogan loves working in nursing.
 She knew she wanted to stay in the industry, but was keen to progress her career – and move away from shiftwork so she could spend more time with her family.
 Online study with Charles Sturt University meant she could gain a Master of Nursing to help her achieve her goals.

-Making the decision to do a master’s degree
+Making the decision to upgrade your qualifications

 Deciding to return to uni to pursue postgraduate study was not a spur of the moment decision for Frances.
 But when a change in circumstances arose, she knew she couldn’t wait for a ‘perfect’ time to start.